22940dev/hugo-frameview/content/likes.md

 I share most of the code I write and [release it as Open Source](https://wiki.nikitavoloboev.xyz/sharing/my-github.html) for all other people to use and reuse as they like.

-And I love [tracking all the various things](https://wiki.nikitavoloboev.xyz/sharing/tracking.html) about myself.

 ## Writing
 I share my knowledge and experiences by writing about it in my [blog](https://medium.com/@NikitaVoloboev) and I maintain my own [personal wiki](https://wiki.nikitavoloboev.xyz) in the spirit of continuous learning.